Admissions

 Swipe Left or Right

-- Completion of a bachelor’s degree or higher from an accredited institution before matriculation into the program
+- Bachelor’s degree or higher from an accredited institution prior to matriculation into the program

 - Aggregate scores must be from the same test and be from one of the following admission tests: